jasonhedman/jasonhedman/README.md

 ### Aptostream

 [Aptostream](https://www.aptostream.com/) is a continuous payment streamer on Aptos allowing users to send and receive funds in real time.
 The contracts are deployed on Aptos Testnet, and I am looking to integrate them into Aptos Arcade to facilitate NFT rentals.
 The repositories are closed source, but the web app is live.

+## EVM Projects

+Before moving to Aptos, I learned smart contract development by deploying Solidity contracts on Ethereum, Polygon, Avalanche, and Tron.

+### Decentralease

+I built [Decentralease](https://www.decentra.lease/) as a hackathon project while living in a Coinbase x Polygon hacker house in New York City.
+We were fortunate to win the hackathon, as well as the Tron Grand Hackathon Season 2!

+Decentralease is an NFT rental platform powered by the [ERC-4907 standard](https://eips.ethereum.org/EIPS/eip-4907), enabling zero-collateral NFT rentals for gaming assets.
+ERC-4907 is an extension of [ERC-721](https://eips.ethereum.org/EIPS/eip-721) which adds an additional *user* role beyond the standard ******owner****** role, separating ownership and usage rights.
+This enables the asset owner to assign a user without giving up ownership privileges, standardizing the rental process.
+The platform unlocks liquidity for NFTs by allowing owners to earn income on their assets while also lowering barriers to entry for new users.
+The source code for the smart contracts and the dApp are available [here](https://github.com/decentralease).

+### Real Vision Bot Portfolio

+The [Real Vision Bot Portfolio](https://github.com/hedblock/bot-portfolio) is a collective investment platform allowing holders of the Real Vision Pro Crypto NFT to allocate funds to a set of whitelisted tokens.
+I built this as a contractor for Real Vision, and it taught me a whole lot about DAO governance and web3 integrations through custom React hooks.